 812 S. Broadway | map |

-It opened in 1917 and has also been known as Grauman's Rialto and Quinn's Rialto.
+It opened in 1917 as Quinn's Rialto.
 Oliver P. Dennis designed the building, a rare early example of a stadium-style theatre layout.
+In 1919 Sid Grauman got it and after a remodel it was called Grauman's Rialto.
 Originally it had 1,000 seats, down to 840 in later years.
-Photo by Hunter Kerhart.

 518 S. Broadway | map |

 The Roxie opened on November 25, 1931.
 It was the last of the Broadway theaters to open -- and is the only one in the art deco style.
-The theatre is a design by John M. Cooper.
-Seating estimates vary from 1,335 to 1,637.
+The 1,600 seat theatre is a design by John M. Cooper.
+It was built with a stage that never got any use.

 703 S. Broadway | map |